socketio/socket.io-website/docs/categories/08-Miscellaneous/glossary.md

 A Transport represents the low-level way of establishing a connection between the server and the client.

-There are currently two implemented transports:
+There are currently three implemented transports:

 - HTTP long-polling
 - [WebSocket](https://developer.mozilla.org/en-US/docs/Web/API/WebSockets_API)